Robert-van-Engelen/Forth500/manual.md

 | `#-12`  | -12 | decimal number (regardless of the current base)
 | `%1000` |   8 | binary number

-Words for arithmetic like `+` pop the TOS and 2OS ("Second on Stack") to return the sum.
-The `.` word can then be used to print the TOS:
+Words for arithmetic like `+` pop the TOS and 2OS "Second on Stack" to return the sum.
+The `.` ("dot") word can then be used to print the TOS:

     1 2 + . ↲
     3 OK[0]